aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/fonts/reset-fonts-cache/_index.md

 ﻿---
-title: "Reset Fonts Cache"
-second_title: "Aspose Words Cloud Docs"
+title: "Clear the font cache in a Word document"
 type: docs
 url: /fonts/reset-fonts-cache/
-aliases: [/reset-fonts-cache/]
-description: "Reset fonts cache"
+description: "Clear the font cache in a Word document"
 weight: 20
 ---

-Clears the font cache.
+Clears the font cache in a Word document.

-## Reset fonts cache REST API
+## Clear the font cache in a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|